mykolaskrypka/taxi-service/README.md

 Next steps:
 1. Fork and clone this project
-2. Let's set up the configuration for tomcat
+2. Set up the configuration for Tomcat
 3. To get the actual parameters of the database tables, run script from the resources/init_db.sql file in the Workbench.
 4. To connect to database in your application you need change configuration information in the file from /util/ConnectionUtil.java to the ones you specified when installing MySQL
   Finally, you can start the application